tsents/Graph-Search/README.md

 $ go test
 ``

-Runs tests on gnps, with very low probability a test would fail (because there are random graphs), thus sometimes rerunning can verify the result.

 Running

 To run:
 ``
-$ ./output_name i j
+$ ./output_name -flags dir1 dir2
 ``

-will find subgraph isomorphisms of graphj.json inside graphi.json, given the ordering ordering_i_j.json
+will find subgraph isomorphisms of the graph dir2 inside dir1

-Outputs to directory "dat/"
+Default output to directory "dat/"

 And expectes inputs to be inside "inputs/"